winkm89/teachPress/readme.txt

 Please note the [teachPress 6.0 Upgrade Information](https://mtrv.wordpress.com/2016/12/30/teachpress-6-0-upgrade-information/)

 == Changelog ==

+= 8.1.2 (30.01.2022) =
+* New: Issue is available as new field for journals
+* Changed: New style of volume/number/issue fields in publication entries.
+We switch from 8(3) to vol. 8, no. 3
+* Changed: Show date instead of year in publication import if it's available
+* Bugfix: Fix some problems with pagination and losing filter values in the backend publications overview
+* Note: Considering that 99,9% of all users using the publication management only, I've decided to split the course system from the publication management during this year.
+So teachPress will be a publication management only plugin in future.

 = 8.1.1 (23.01.2022) =
 * New: Consider annote fields in the bibtex import and save it as comments